Introduction

 - Regular Testing: Conduct penetration tests at least annually, increasing frequency for high-risk systems or after significant environmental changes.
 This proactive approach enables organizations to stay ahead of evolving threats, as exploitation of vulnerabilities rose 34% year-over-year, according to Verizon’s 2025 Data Breach Investigation Report.

-- Feedback Loop: Establish a robust feedback mechanism to learn from each penetration test.
+- Feedback Loop: Establish a robust feedback loop to learn from each penetration test.
 By evaluating results and adjusting protection policies accordingly, organizations can enhance the effectiveness of future assessments and strengthen overall safety measures.

 Conclusion